Videos from World Premiere Engagement Boston Dec. 3-29 2019

 Paul T. Couch

-Paul T. Couch is one of the theme park industry’s most award-winning entertainment producers, having won over 20 Brass Ring Awards and 6 Golden Ticket Awards during his tenure (2003-2014) as Dollywood’s Director of Entertainment and Executive Producer.
+Paul T. Couch is one of the theme park industry’s most award-winning entertainment producers, having won over 20 Brass Ring Awards and six Golden Ticket Awards during his tenure (2003-2014) as Dollywood’s Director of Entertainment and Executive Producer.
 It was there that Paul and Dolly began their creative partnership that included several major musical productions and a TV special for the Hallmark Channel.
 Prior to that he was General Manager of Nashville’s famed Ryman Auditorium where he produced the musicals Always, Patsy Cline, Lost Highway: The Music and Legend of Hank Williams, and Bye, Bye, Love—The Everly Brothers Musical, as well as award-winning productions of Pump Boys and Dinettes and Cotton Patch Gospel.
-More recently, Paul served as Executive Producer for nine tracks of Dolly’s first-ever children’s album, I Believe In You.
-He currently helms his own Nashville-based production company where he serves as Creative Producer and isthe Executive Director of The Franklin Theatre in Franklin, Tennessee.
+More recently, Paul served as Executive Producer on Dolly’s first-ever children’s album, I Believe In You.
+He currently helms his own Nashville-based production company where he serves as Creative Producer and most recently was pleased to accept the position of Executive Director at The Franklin Theatre in Franklin, Tennessee.

 Red Tail Entertainment